drivendataorg/zamba/docs/docs/predict-tutorial.md

 * You already have `zamba` installed (for details see the [Installation](install.md) page)
 * You have unlabeled videos that you want to generate labels for
-* The possible class species labels for your videos are included in the list of possible [zamba labels](models.md#species-classes)
+* The possible class species labels for your videos are included in the list of possible [zamba labels](models.md#species-classes).
+If your species are not included in this list, you can [retrain a model](train-tutorial.md) using your own labeled data and then run inference.

 ## Basic usage: command line interface